hallofdreams/hallofdreams.github.io/_posts/2021-01-01-advent-of-code-2015-felipe-rust.md

 I promised we'd use datastructures wrong today, and while I didn't go *quite* as far as I planned to on that front, we still do some interesting things.

-The problem, as you already know is about santas visiting houses and keeping track of which houses have been visited.
+The problem, as you already know is about Santa visiting houses and keeping track of which houses have been visited.
 If you've ever done software interviews, you've run into a variation of this problem... letter counting.
 The way the problem is usually phrased as "Write a program, that given an arbitrary string, will return which letter appears the most frequently."
 It doesn't *sound* anything like this problem, but its foundationally the same.
 It requires you to iterate over a string and keep a ledger of some kind tracking the results of each character in the string.
-If you're *not* super familiar with software, you probably imagined you have to build a map using a 2D array, and keep track of the position of the santa, and flatten that... but you really don't.
+If you're *not* super familiar with software, you probably imagined you have to build a map using a 2D array, and keep track of the position of the Santa, and flatten that... but you really don't.

 What matters here is

-1. Tracking the location of santa
+1. Tracking the location of Santa
 2. Tracking houses that have been visited

 You *can* do that by drawing a map, but its a miserable exercise.
-You can also accoplish that by having a coordinate pair that tells you where santa is, and a HashMap that keeps track of visited coordinates.
+You can also acomplish that by having a coordinate pair that tells you where Santa is, and a HashMap that keeps track of visited coordinates.
 The arguments in favor of the HashMap are many, namely we'll be looking at a really fast read and write time (O(1) write, read and insert times, except if we have to rebalance the buckets, which shouldn't happen frequently).

-Visualizing what this code will look like, we can imagine we'll make a HashMap to store the coordinates we've visted, we'll have a pair of coordinates to know where santa is, and we'll have an iterator that will parse the string of moves.
-P2 just requires us to alternate between two santas, which we can do by tracking if our current move is odd or even.
+Visualizing what this code will look like, we can imagine we'll make a HashMap to store the coordinates we've visited, we'll have a pair of coordinates to know where Santa is, and we'll have an iterator that will parse the string of moves.
+P2 just requires us to alternate between two Santas, which we can do by tracking if our current move is odd or even.
 We could have a bool we flip, or increment a counter, or anything really as long as it consistently swaps moves.

 Thus our V1 of the code looks something like this